ADACS-Australia/Rombus/docs/content/getting_started.md

 sinc_vectorized = np.vectorize(sinc_scalar)
 ```
 Next, we need to define a set of parameter samples for which our model will be computed, the results of which will be used to
 compute our ROM.
-Let's place the following in a `my_project.csv` file:
+Let's place the following in a `my_project_samples.csv` file:
 ```
 0.1
 0.5